l5n0/WinUpdater/README.md

 # WinUpdater
 Windows Updater

+Please don't be so hard on me this is my first software.

-I built this application for people to update the appications they have to the newest version.
-At the moment it works but the GUI doenst look good at all.
-This will be the next step to make the GUI useable.
+I built this application so that people can update the applications they have to the latest version.
+At the moment it works, but the GUI doesn't look good.
+This will be the next step to make the GUI usable.

 # Installation Guide for UpdateManagerApp